FindMySchool LogoFindMySchool

 Yes, the sixth form is open to internal Year 11 leavers meeting GCSE grade thresholds and external applicants.
 Over 24 A-level subjects are available, expanded through the Alban Learning Partners consortium partnership with five other St Albans schools.
 A-level results are middling nationally; approximately 15% of grades are A, 3% are A*, and 53% are A*–B combined.
 The school provides a dedicated Sixth Form Centre with study rooms, computing facilities, and common spaces.
 Entry is conditional on achieving grades 5 or above in intended subjects; specific thresholds vary by subject.
 The sixth form is day-only (no boarding).

 All age groups are oversubscribed.
 Reception for Year 7 is 150 pupils.
 Admissions prioritise looked-after children, siblings, and those meeting the Faith criterion (60% of available places).
 The remaining 40% go by distance.
-Last distance offered is not published, but the school draws pupils from Harpenden, Hemel Hempstead, Watford, Luton, and wider Hertfordshire.
+Furthest distance at which a place was offered is not published, but the school draws pupils from Harpenden, Hemel Hempstead, Watford, Luton, and wider Hertfordshire.
 No entrance examination is used.
 Families should verify Faith eligibility and distance feasibility before relying on a place.
 Non-faith community places are increasingly competitive.
 Parents interested in admission should contact the Hertfordshire County Council Admissions Team or the school directly.

 Get in touch with the school directly